piyush-kumar-agarwal1/piyush-kumar-agarwal1/README.md

 - 💡 Exploring **AI + Web** and working on an **Autonomous Trash Segregation Bin (Patent Pending)**
 - 💼 Preparing for backend/system design interviews and shipping cool MERN apps
 - 📚 BTech CSE @ LPU | Specializing in **Full Stack Development**
-- 💘 In a beautiful relationship since 2015 ❤️ (yes, I’m a loyal guy who codes & loves)

 ---